 Contact Person: Dorothy Striker

-Contact Address: Ohio Department of Job and Family Services, P.O Box 183204, Columbus, Ohio 43218-3204
+Contact Address: Ohio Department of Job and Family Services, Office of Families and Children, Child Protection Section, P.O Box 183204, Columbus, Ohio 43218-3204

-Contact Phone: (614)466-1213
+Contact Phone: (614) 752-1256

 Founded In: June 1999

+The SCFRAC is statutorily authorized and was established in 2002.
+The mission of SCFRAC is to reduce the incidence of preventable deaths in Ohio.
 The SCFRAC receives reports from each county child fatality review team regarding each child fatality case that is reviewed by the local child fatality review team.
 The report completed during case reviews examines what specific changes the team believes should occur to prevent other deaths and keep children safe, healthy and protected.
 Additionally, the report requests specific recommendations and/or actions that resulted from the case review.
 This includes the development of new policies, revised policies, new programs, new services, and expanded services.

 The OHIO YAB is a statewide organization of young people, age 14-23, who have experienced foster care.
 The organization has been in operation since July 2006.
 Their mission is to be the knowledgeable statewide youth voice that influences policies and practices that effect all youth who have or will experience out of home care.
 Currently, coordination of and funding for OHIO YAB’s CRP activities are provided through the Ohio CASA/GAL Association (CASA) contract to develop a Youth Strategic Sharing Training.
 The training is designed to prepare youth to make good choices when sharing their personal experiences so that their voices can be heard, their message is effective, and their well-being is protected.
 This structure enabled OHIO YAB to expand their outreach and engage more youth statewide, increase their adult participation and give them a stronger voice with their legal representatives.